 BUT: She persuaded me that he is trustworthy.

-Sarah Palin, who relishes killing animals, wrote in her book Going Rogue:
+Sarah Palin, who relishes killing animals, writes in her book Going Rogue:

 “[W]e had to control predators, such as wolves, that were decimating the moose and caribou herds that feed our communities.”

 This is an instance of abusive misusage.
 To decimate means “to kill every tenth being.”